YusufBaig7/YusufBaig7/README.md

 ### Hi there

-I am Yusuf.
-I am an AI and ML enthusiast.
+I am Yusuf, an AI and ML enthusiast.
 I like working on NLP projects.

  -🔭 I’m currently working on Green AI in NLP